 ANNUAL PSYCHOTHERAPY ACTIVITIES: - A "Work Blog" (of sorts) since moving to the Edinburgh area in 2003!

-June 2003: Moved to Edinburgh from Findhorn: obtained 6-month locum contract as a "Psychological Therapist" in Clinical Psychology Dept. NHS Lanarkshire, extended to 9-months.
+2003: In June, moved down to Edinburgh from Findhorn: and I soon obtained 6-month locum contract as a "Psychological Therapist" in Clinical Psychology Dept. NHS Lanarkshire, which was extended to 9-months.
 I wrote 2 chapters for the (German-edition) of the "Handbook of Body-Psychotherapy" (link and link) (translated into German to be published by Schattauer, 2006).
 Revised EABP Training Standards & also EABP Membership Criteria & Conditions.
 Applied for European Certificate in Psychotherapy from EAP.
 Wrote 1st draft of "Help Yourself Towards Mental Health" - a Handbook for People with issues of Depression, Anxiety & Low Self-Esteem, originally for the Clinical Psychology Dept. from client notes.

 2004: Wrote 4th draft of "Under the Skin: A Handbook of Psychophysiology."
 Wrote extended articles on "Ethics of Psychotherapy in Europe" (Part 1 & Part 2) for International Journal of Psychotherapy and also started an extended article "Physiological Theory of Evolution" Appointed Counsellor at Cramond Medical Centre; appointed Counsellor at Ratho Medical Centre (NHS Lothian) - both in Aug 2004.
 Re-wrote extended "Ethics of Touch" internet article.
 Attended & gave workshop at EAP Congress, Belgrade June 2004; attended & gave plenary presentation & workshop at UKCP Conference, Cambridge, Sept.
 2004; Good News! - Karnac Books have decided to publish "Help Yourself Towards Mental Health" as a book (my first real book!); attended & gave presentation at EABP Congress; Athens Oct 2004; attended EAP meeting and 1st conference ECPP, Ljubljana, Slovenia, Oct 2004.
 Upgrading 2nd edition of EABP Bibliography on CD-ROM (3,500 + entries) for publication, Spring 2006.
 Designing research programme with Bessel van der Kolk for EABP: advising others in Body-Psychotherapy about their projects.
 Reviewing several books.
 Elected to UK-AHPP Board of Directors as Treasurer.